 Discover Leith for a different Edinburgh experience - just add water.

 Leith is one of Edinburgh’s most eclectic, exciting and trendy areas.
-With a very different atmosphere and feeling from areas like Stockbridge, Morningside or the city centre, Leith offers a more earthy, edgy and independent vibe and was recently named by Time Out as 4thon the list of coolest neighbourhoods in the world.
+With a very different atmosphere and feeling from areas like Stockbridge, Morningside or the city centre, Leith offers a more earthy, edgy and independent vibe.

 The main shopping area is Leith Walk, and it’s here that you’ll find everything from supermarkets to book shops.
 An eclectic mix of independent cafes, grocers and shops mean Leith still holds strongly onto its own identity, even over a century on from when it was officially incorporated into the city of Edinburgh in 1920.